matheusfillipe/GDScript-REPL/README.md

 ## Run the IRC bot

-Requires python3
+Requires python3 and a godot image.
+Use the `irc_bot` folder.

+1. Install gdrepl: `pip3 install gdrepl`
-1. Build a docker image for it (See section bellow).
+2. Build a docker image for it (See section bellow).
-2. Copy bot_`config.py.example` to bot_`config.py`
+3. Copy `config.py.example` to `config.py`
-3. Edit it for your needs.
+4. Edit it for your needs.
-4. You can create a virtual environment or not: `pip3 install bot_requirements.py`
+5. You can create a virtual environment or not: `pip3 install bot/requirements.py`
-5. Run `./bot.py`
+6. Run `./bot.py`

+To keep it running and manage it i recommend pm2: https://pm2.keymetrics.io/